cajacko/generator-cj-templates/testFiles/npm-module/default/new-project/README.md

-# Dummy Project
+# New Project

-Description of the dummy project
+Description of the project